Crime, violence et conflits

-The Impacts of Intensive Municipal Governance and Community Organization on Gang Governance in Medellín
+Contesting Criminal Gang Governance in Medellin: The Impacts of Intensive Municipal Governance and Community Organization on Gang Control and Governing of Neighborhoods

 In partnership with the City of Medellín, researchers randomly introduced a program that intensified government outreach to gang-controlled neighborhoods.
 The study found no evidence that the city’s intervention reduced gang rule.

 Preventing intimate partner violence by engaging men: Evidence from Unite for Better Life in Ethiopia

 A growing body of evidence suggests that gender inequality, especially social norms that endorse violence against women, is one of the main drivers of IPV.
 What programs can effectively build more gender equitable attitudes and behaviors, and do these behaviors translate into reductions in violence...

 Pushing the boundaries of governance, crime, and conflict research: Innovations in research, measurement, and design

 In 2017, J-PAL and IPA jointly launched the Governance, Crime, and Conflict Initiative to increase our understanding of effective policies to promote peace and good governance, reduce crime, and support individuals and communities recovering from conflict.
 With three years of research behind us, we...